 The result is RVs that are practical and functional, and maybe even beautiful at first glance.
 But upon closer inspection, the flaws begin to appear; cabinet doors hung slightly askew, screws run in at sloppy angles, and trim with wide, uneven gaps.

 When a customer purchases a custom RV factory-direct, they can rest assured that they are investing in a camper made of the highest quality materials by professionals dedicated to the craft.

 The ability to personalize your own rig has got to be the ultimate perk to buying an RV factory-direct.

-Customers are given the power to decide what type of fabric is used for upholstery, layout of cabinetry, countertop material, and so much more.
-They have final say in all things design, which leads to customers who are extremely satisfied with the final product.
+Customers are given the power to decide what type of fabric is used for upholstery, the layout of cabinetry, countertop material, and so much more.
+They have the final say in all things design, which leads to customers who are extremely satisfied with the final product.

 Who wouldn’t want a camper that is designed and built to their specific tastes, lifestyle, and needs?

 Purchasing an RV factory direct isn’t all sunshine and rainbows.
 There are a couple of disadvantages to the process.

 As I said earlier, buying an RV directly from a manufacturer offers the best value for your money, but it’s not the cheapest way to purchase an RV.

 Cheap used campers range from $5,000 to 15,000 in price.
 During my time in the industry, I saw custom-built RVs being sold for a minimum of $45,000, with some costing as much as $300,000.
 Not exactly budget-friendly, right?